bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 	- 1% BSA
 	- 0.5% Triton X-100
 	- 50 μg/ml DNAse-free RNAse A
+		- Required if PI is used; optional for DAPI
 	- 50 μg/ml PI (also make a smaller aliquot of buffer without PI for the PI-negative controls)
 - Polypropylene 1 ml micro titer tubes (Genesee 14-144) nested into polystyrene 5 ml flow cytometry tubes (Falcon 352008)
 - Styrofoam box with blue ice packs.
 The box should be large enough to hold a rack of flow cytometry tubes.